The Hollywood Bowl: The Story of an LA Icon

 Getting There

 The most difficult part of attending an event at the Hollywood Bowl is getting in and out.
-Parking is expensive, and after the concert be prepared for a lengthy wait before you pull out into traffic.
+Parking is limited, stacked and expensive; and after the concert be prepared for a lengthy wait before you pull out into traffic.
 Rideshare services are an option, or you can stash your car at one of the Bowl’s Park & Ride lots located throughout the city.
-(It costs $7 for a round-trip if you reserve at least 48 hours in advance; $12 for walk-ups.)
+(It costs $8 for a round-trip if you reserve at least 48 hours in advance; $12 for walk-ups.)
 You can also park in a Bowl Shuttle lot and ride the bus to the venue ($6 round-trip, no reservations).
-If you have the pedal power you can bike to the Bowl, or Go Metro and take the Red Line to the Hollywood & Highland Station and walk up the hill.
+If you have the pedal power you can bike to the Bowl, or Go Metro and take the B Line (Red) to the Hollywood / Highland Station under Ovation Hollywood and walk up the hill.

 Picnicking